Wentz tosses for 2 TDs, leads Eagles over Redskins 28-13

 Adrian Peterson ran 90 yards for a touchdown on Sanchez's first play under center, giving the Redskins a 10-7 lead.
 It was the longest run Philadelphia has allowed in franchise history but Washington's lead didn't last long.

 Wentz, who hasn't scrambled much since returning in Week 3 from surgery to repair two knee ligaments, didn't run for any yards.
-But he was on the move quite a bit on designed rollouts and plays in which he improvised and completed passes.
+But he ran around and made big plays when he improvised and on designed rollouts.

+"Anytime he can extend plays with his legs, he's such a great athlete, that's an advantage to the offense," coach Doug Pederson said.
+"Being able to do that allows us to stay on the field.
+He's gifted in doing that.
+It comes natural to him."

 Sproles put Philadelphia up 14-10 on a 14-yard TD run in the second quarter.
 Wentz tossed a 4-yard TD pass to Jordan Matthews and connected with Golden Tate on a 2-point conversion to extend the lead to 22-13 early in the fourth quarter.